webtorrent/webtorrent/docs/api.md

 Emitted when a torrent is ready to be used (i.e. metadata is available and store is ready).
 See the torrent section for more info on what methods a `torrent` has.

+## `client.on('error', function (err) {})`

+Emitted when the client encounters a fatal error.
+The client is automatically destroyed and all torrents are removed and cleaned up when this occurs.

+Always listen for the 'error' event.

 ## `client.remove(torrentId, [function callback (err) {}])`

 Remove a torrent from the client.
 Destroy all connections to peers and delete all saved